Polish Solidarity Campaign

+Founding and early membership

-Most of the PSC's early members were ex-Communists, trade unionists and Labour Party supporters as well as left wing Polish exiles, including members of the Polish Socialist Party In Exile, and the main campaign centred on gaining support for Solidarnosc from British trade union movement.
+Founded in 1980, most of the PSC's early members were ex-Communists, trade unionists and Labour Party supporters as well as left wing Polish exiles, including members of the Polish Socialist Party In Exile, and the main campaign centred on gaining support for Solidarnosc from British trade union movement.
+Founding members were Robin Blick, Karen Blick, and Adam Westoby.
 Within the first year, PSC had become a mainstream movement of support for Solidarnosc bringing together Polish born and British supporters from a wide spectrum of opinions.
 Some trade union branches, became affiliated as well, especially from NALGO and EETPU.
 In 1982, the group managed to resist a takeover attempt by the Trotskyist International Marxist Group (IMG).

+Opposition

 The campaign met with opposition from the Communist Party and some within the Labour Party.
 The PSC called for British trade unions to cut their links with state-run trade unions in Eastern bloc countries, a demand which was resisted by the IMG.
 It also called on the Labour Party to discontinue its policy of inviting Eastern bloc Communist Party members as delegates to the annual Labour Party Conference.
 (At a 1981 meeting of the Labour National Executive Committee, only three people supported changing this policy.
 In 1982, following the imposition of Martial Law, and after strong lobbying from PSC members Naomi Hyamson and Wiktor Moszczynski, a narrow majority on the Executive voted to discontinue the invitations.
 PSC organized several public meetings in London addressed by Labour MPs such as Neil Kinnock, Ken Weetch and Phillip Whitehead.

 After the PSC picketed a TUC meeting in February 1981, the TUC International Committee agreed to support Solidarność and began to send assistance.
 Afterwards, the PSC and the Committee enjoyed good relations, and Solidarność delegates began to get invited to TUC conferences, while PSC members acted as links, keeping up a steady exchange of information between British unions and Solidarnosc regional bodies by telex.

 In April 1981, a march in support of Solidarność was organized by the Hands Off Polish Workers campaign, a group linked to the Labour leadership of the Greater London Council.
 The PSC participated, but was uneasy about the ban on "Cold War slogans".
 Giles Hart, official historian of the PSC, argued: "If this meant anything, it seemed to mean that one could say 'hands off Polish workers' but one could not say anything about whose hands were threatening Polish workers."
 Nevertheless, a Communist counterdemonstration also took place.